The furore over the ban on the use of bank account to fund cryptocurrency trading activities isn’t over.

 No bank has the power to stop cryptocurrency trading, however, the apex bank has the power to issue regulations to cage crypto trading.

 The CBN has control over the banking sector, it can use its powers to determine how commercial banks allow customers to use their bank accounts for transactions.

 Cryptocurrencies like bitcoin, ethereum, litecoin, bitcoincash, ripple etc are a digital form of currency which relies majorly on the fiat currencies.

 From funding crypto wallet to exchange to fiat currencies and to how its ownership is being determined.

-How Bank Detects If Your Account Is Used for Cryptocurrency Trading
+How CBN Will Catch You If Your Bank Account Is Used for Cryptocurrency Trading

 Most of the cryptocurrency trading platforms in Nigeria allowed you to link your account to your account.

 Through this, it made it simple to fund and withdraw to your conventional bank account.